 Note that the variables "R&D," "character of work," and "R&D plant" in this survey use definitions comparable to those used by the Office of Management and Budget.
-The variables "geographic location" and "field of science and engineering" are comparable in the Federal Funds Survey and the related NSF Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.
+The variables "geographic location" and "field of science and engineering" are comparable in the Federal Funds Survey and the related National Science Foundation (NSF) Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.

-Five of the 15 federal departments were surveyed at the department level, and 10 were surveyed at the subdivision level, with 57 subdivisions surveyed.
-All 12 independent agencies were surveyed at the agency level.
+- Sample design: Five of the 15 federal departments were surveyed at the department level, and 10 were surveyed at the subdivision level, with 54 subdivisions surveyed.
+All 13 independent agencies were surveyed at the agency level.

-Synectics for Management Decisions, Inc. (Synectics) performed the data collection for volume 61 (FYs 2011–13) under contract with NSF's National Center for Science and Engineering Statistics (NCSES).
+- Data collection: Synectics for Management Decisions, Inc. (Synectics) performed the data collection for volume 63 (FYs 2013–15) under contract with NSF's National Center for Science and Engineering Statistics (NCSES).
 Agencies were initially contacted by phone to verify the name, e-mail address, and phone number of each survey respondent.
 A Web-based data collection system was used to collect data for the Federal Funds Survey.

 Federal funds data, as collected, span 3 government fiscal years: the fiscal year just completed, the current fiscal year, and the next fiscal year.
 Actual data are collected for the year just completed; estimates are obtained for the current and next fiscal year.

-The Web-based data collection system is used to collect and manage data for the Federal Funds Survey.
+- Data processing: A Web-based data collection system is used to collect and manage data for the Federal Funds Survey.
 This Web-based system was designed to help improve survey reporting and reduce data collection and processing costs by offering respondents direct online reporting and editing.
-The goal is to provide a cost-effective way for respondents to complete the survey each year and for the contractor to collect and process the data.

-Some measurement problems are known to exist in the data.
-More specifically, some agencies are not able to report the full costs of R&D. For example, the Department of Defense (DOD) does not include headquarters costs of planning and administering R&D programs, which are estimated at a fraction of 1 percent of its total cost; DOD has stated that identification of amounts at this level is impracticable.
+- Measurement error: Some measurement problems are known to exist in the data.
+More specifically, some agencies are not able to report the full costs of R&D. For example, the Department of Defense (DOD) does not include headquarters costs of planning and administering R&D programs, which are estimated at a fraction of 1% of its total cost; DOD has stated that identification of amounts at this level is impracticable.

 The National Institutes of Health (NIH) in the Department of Health and Human Services currently has many of its awards in its financial system without any field of science code.
 Therefore, NIH uses an alternate source to estimate its research dollars by field of science.
 NIH uses scientific class codes (based upon past history of grant, content of the title, and the name of the awarding institute or center) as an approximation for field of science codes.

-The National Aeronautics and Space Administration (NASA) does not include any field of science codes in its financial database, and consequently must estimate what percentage of the agency's research dollars are allocated into the fields of science.
+The National Aeronautics and Space Administration (NASA) does not include any field of science codes in its financial database, and consequently, NASA must estimate what percentage of the agency's research dollars are allocated into the fields of science.

 Also, agencies are required to report the ultimate performer of R&D. However, through past workshops, NSF has learned that some agencies do not always track their R&D dollars to the ultimate performer of R&D. This leads to some degree of misclassification of performers of R&D, but NSF has not determined the extent of the errors in performer misclassification by the reporting agencies.

-The information included in this survey has been stable since FY 1973, when federal obligations for research to universities and colleges by agency and detailed S&E field were added to the survey.
+- Data comparability: The information included in this survey has been stable since FY 1973, when federal obligations for research to universities and colleges by agency and detailed science and engineering field were added to the survey.
 Many of the other variables are available from the early 1950s on.
 However, analysts studying trends are encouraged to obtain up-to-date data from the NCSES website, because agencies reclassify their responses for prior years as additional budget data become available.

-NCSES publishes the data from this survey annually in detailed statistical tables in the series Federal Funds for Research and Development and the Science and Engineering State Profiles series.
-Historical information is also available from NSF's Integrated Science and Engineering Resource Data System (WebCASPAR).
-Through WebCASPAR, a user can build various survey data tables including the following:
+- Publications: NCSES publishes data from this survey annually in detailed statistical tables in the series Federal Funds for Research and Development and the Science and Engineering State Profiles series.
+Historical information is also available from NSF's Integrated Science and Engineering Resources Data System (WebCASPAR).

 Research and Development Statistics Program